PROGRAMME DELIVERY OFFICER (PART TIME)

 - Strong organisational skills with an ability to prioritise while working on a variety of tasks.

-- A resilient attitude that sees setbacks as a chance to learn and thrives in challenging situations
+- A growth mindset and a resilient attitude that sees setbacks as a chance to learn and thrives in challenging situations.

 It would be useful if you have: